 One of the U.S. Food and Drug Administration’s (FDA) responsibilities is to inspect domestic or foreign facilities that manufacture drugs distributed to pharmacies and stores here in this country.
 This is supposed to keep defective or contaminated drugs from ending up in consumers’ hands.
 The significant amount of warnings, recalls and pharmaceutical injury lawsuits that have been filed in recent years shows that this must not be an effective approach though.
+So, how many FDA approved drugs have been recalled?

 According to Kaiser Health News, there have been more than 8,000 medicines recalled here in the U.S. since 2013.